AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

     }
     ```

     b.
-In `/Gradle Scripts/build.gradle(Module: <projectname>)`, add the following line to integrate the Agora Interactive Live Streaming SDK into your Android project.
+In `/Gradle Scripts/build.gradle(Module: <projectname>)`, add the following lines to integrate the Agora Interactive Live Streaming SDK into your Android project.

     ```xml
     ...